 Interested in Adopting a Pet?

-The Saint John SPCA Animal Rescue can help you find the perfect animal for your family.
+The Saint John SPCA Animal Rescue can help you find the perfect pet for your family.
 Each year we find new homes for hundreds of cats and dogs.
-We work hard to ensure good matches and are happy to tell you everything we know about the animals we shelter.
-We keep no secrets.
+We work hard to ensure good matches and will tell you everything we know about the animals we shelter.

 The animals that come into our care deserve a second chance at a new beginning.
 By adopting from the Saint John SPCA Animal Rescue you are helping to ensure these animals have the happy life they deserve.

 How does the adoption process work?

-- Applications must be approved (applying does not guarantee approval) and approval is based on the best interest of the animals.
+- Applications must be approved (applying does not guarantee approval).
+Approval is based on the best interest of the animal (s).
 The SPCA Animal Rescue reserves the right to refuse any application we think is not in the animal’s best interest.

 - The process is the same for everyone.

 What do we expect from people who wish to adopt?

-- We want the relationship between you and your new companion to be a long and happy one.
-Please ensure you are willing to commit to the animal for his/her natural life.
-As you fill out this Pet Adoption Application, please think about the long-term responsibilities of owning a pet.
+- Please ensure you are willing to commit to the animal for his/her natural life.
+Please think about the long-term responsibilities of owning a pet.

-- In order to be considered for an adoption you must be at least 21 years of age and have a valid identification with a current address.
+- You must be 21 years of age and provide a valid identification with a current address.

-- Our animals cannot be adopted as a gift for someone else or for breeding purposes or for the purpose of protection.
+- Animals cannot be adopted as a gift for someone else, for breeding purposes or for the purpose of protection.

-- All animals in your home must be spayed or neutered in order to be considered for an adoption.
+- All animals in your home must be spayed or neutered (if age appropriate).

-- All other dogs in your household must be licensed in order to adopt from the Saint John SPCA Animal Rescue.
+- All other dogs or cats (if applicable) in your household must be licensed.

 How long does it take to adopt?

-- In most instances a cat can be taken home the same day if the application is approved.
-It will take longer if you rent your home because you need to ask your landlord to sign our Landlord Consent Form.
+- It will take longer if you rent your home because you need to ask your landlord to sign our Landlord Consent Form.